Being a dietitian, I can’t help myself but to study food labels.

-Mix all the ingredients together by rubbing in with your fingers, it takes a few minutes, and it will be quite dry and crumbly.
-You could do it in a food processor if you’ve got one.
-I only have one of those teeny tiny ones so all the mixture doesn’t fit in.
+Mix all the ingredients together either in a small blender/food processor or by rubbing in with your fingers, it takes a few minutes, and it will be quite dry and crumbly.

 Nutrition info for each bar: 123kcal, 3g protein, 14g (natural) sugar